-The Company had no short-term investments as at December 31, 2021.
-For the year ended December 31, 2020, the short-term investments were comprised of term deposits issued in US currency, earning interest between 0.30% and 0.86%, maturing between January 29, 2021 and August 16, 2021.
-These short-term investments were in scope of ASC 320, Investments - Debt Securities.
+For the year ended December 31, 2022, the short-term investments of \$56.9 million were comprised of term deposits issued in US currency, earning interest between 3.14% and 5.18%, maturing between January 3, 2023 and May 2, 2023.
+These short-term investments were in scope of ASC 320, Investments-Debt Securities.
 The short-term investments maturity is greater than 90 days but less than one year, and they were classified as held to maturity, recorded as current assets and were accounted for at amortized cost.
+Interest income earned on short-term investments is reported in interest income, net.
+The Company had no short-term investments for the year ended December 31, 2021.